meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 ## When to discuss the novelty?
 Most teams I've worked on have some process to make larger architectural decisions.
 This could be a larger discussion on a PR for a proof of concept.
-Or maybe a more formal process for making `Architectural Decisions` that leads to the creation of an [ADR](https://adr.github.io/).
+Or maybe a more formal process for making "Architectural Decisions" that leads to the creation of an [ADR](https://adr.github.io/).

 This is a great point to discuss the impact the novelty of your choice will have on the team.
 Let's start by covering